 EI benefits are temporary payments made to people who lose their job through no fault of their own.
 The benefits are paid by the federal government.

 There are time limits involved, so you should apply right away.
-See our guidance on applying for Employment Insurance benefits.
+See our guidance on applying for EI benefits.

 Step 3.
 Start looking for work